Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 After that…nothing.
 Just an unexpected lack of anything to do as she realized that everybody was carrying out their orders.
 She stood up, stretched out her back and sore legs, and decided to perform a quick inspection of the farm now that she had a moment.

 It was dramatically changed.
 The Techs were performing like the well-oiled machine they were.
-They’d all drilled together like a ballet, and knew how to account for an absence among their number as they worked, with the result that under Hodder’s and Rees’ expert eyes the farm had already been transformed into...well, if it wasn’t a fortress it was sure as hell a lot tougher than it had been.
+They’d all drilled together like a ballet, and knew how to account for an absence among their number as they worked, with the result that under Hodder’s and Rees’ expert eyes the farm had already been transformed into... well, if it wasn’t a fortress it was sure as hell a lot tougher than it had been.

 There were *earthworks* taking shape out there.
 Not big ones, but enough to put some dirt between a prone man and any bullets that might come his way.
 Patel was safely ensconced in a foxhole surrounded by sandbags, surrounded by salvaged forcefield tech which she was poring over on a tablet and fine-tuning.
 Hargreaves and Doyle - Adam’s suit techs, and therefore themselves the biggest and strongest men on the tech team, because that happened to anybody who spent much time around Adam - had cleared a landing area and laid down some guidance markers.